Inputs

 label: $[*].name

-The options of source are:
+The source options are:

 Consider the following JSON object of the endpoint used in the source field: